How to Delete Hidden Columns in Excel (2 Simple Methods)

 Use Inspect Document Feature in Excel to Delete Hidden Columns

-• After that, select Hidden Rows and Columns as well as Remove All.
+• Select Hidden Rows and Columns as well as Remove All.

 Use Inspect Document Feature in Excel to Delete Hidden Columns

-Read More: How to Delete Extra Columns in Excel (7 Methods)
+Read More: How to Delete Every Other Column in Excel

 2.1 Delete from Specific Range